electron/governance/wg-docs-tooling/README.md

 # Documentation and Tools WG

-Oversees externally-focused tooling (e.g. Fiddle, Forge), and Electron documentation across the website and `electron/*` repositories.
+Oversees externally-focused tooling (e.g. Fiddle, Forge), Electron documentation across the website and `electron/*` repositories, and the maintainer’s group outreach to 3rd party modules.

 ## Membership